 Later stage liver damage symptoms are more serious – and you’ll know about them.

 - Easy bruising

 - Jaundice (yellow skin)

 - Increased sensitivity to alcohol and drugs, both medical and recreational (because the liver cannot process them

 - Swelling of the legs ankles, or abdomen

 - Vomiting blood

 - Weakness, loss of appetite7

 When you develop cirrhosis, cutting out alcohol is essential to prevent you from dying from liver failure which is when your liver stops working completely.
 In the most serious cases of cirrhosis, you will only be considered for a liver transplant if you do not drink alcohol for at least three months8

-Drinking within the government’s low-risk alcohol unit guidelines (drinking no more 14 units a week for both men and women) and spreading those units over three days or more will help keep your risk of developing liver disease low.
+Drinking within the UK Chief Medical Officers' (CMO) low risk drinking guidelines (drinking no more 14 units a week for both men and women) and spreading those units over three days or more will help keep your risk of developing liver disease low.
 Reducing the amount you drink can help reverse damage of the earlier stage alcohol-related liver disease.